So You Want to Be an Engineer…

-Welcome to the fourth installment of College Transitions’ “So you want to be a…” series.
-Designed to help career-minded high school students think intelligently about their postsecondary journeys, these blogs will look at the financial, academic, and personal factors one should consider when exploring various professions.
+College Transitions “So you want to be…” series is designed to help career-minded high school students think intelligently about their postsecondary journeys.
+These blogs provide a thorough examination of the financial, academic, and personal factors one should consider when exploring various professions.

 Do you have an “engineering mind?”